I can guarantee you’ve experienced message match while wandering the internet (or a failed attempt at message match).

 The ad follows through.
 There’s no doubt that you’re in the right place.
 They keep the flavor the same by using similar keywords in the main heading and the text above the form.
 The subheading also corresponds with the ad.

-Message match is one of those things that’ll have a huge impact on how well your marketing performs.
+Message match is one of those things that’ll have a huge impact on how well your online marketing performs.
 When you get it wrong, all the best practices in the world won’t save you.
 When you get it right, you’ll feel like superman after taking a dip in the sun.

 There’s no comparison between poor message match and great message match.